TomasBaubllys/Corridor-automatic-lamp-with-smoke-detector-tinkercad/README.md

 ---

 ## Usage
-You can either open the provided wiring diagram or explore the live Tinkercad project.
+You can either create the provided wiring diagram or explore the live Tinkercad project.

 1. Connect the hardware according to the pinout table.
    For more details, refer to the [Wiring Diagram (PDF)](wirring.pdf)